AHartmaier/pyLabFEA/README.md

 notebooks with application examples or tutorials, or in form of new functionalities to the Python code.
 Furthermore, bug reports or any comments on possible improvements of the code or its documentation are greatly appreciated.

-## Documentation

-Documentation for pyLabFEA is generated using Sphinx.
-Open pyLabFEA/doc/index.html to browse through the contents.

 ## Dependencies